luehrsenheinrich/afb_instant_articles/trunk/readme.txt

 Q: My Author Information is not linked to my Facebook Profile.
-A: Please use the Yoast SEO Plugin to add this additional profile information to your Wordpress user settings.
-Allfacebook Instant Articles will use this information.
+A: Please use the Yoast SEO Plugin to add this additional profile information to your Wordpress user settings. allfacebook Instant Articles will use this information.

 Q: Feature XYZ from the official Facebook is not available!
 Why?
 A: Keep calm.
 Development of this plugin will continue and we will add more features in the future!